EldrexDelosReyesBula/Paper.js/README.md

 ### Reporting Issues
 - Use GitHub Issues for bugs
-- Provide minimal reproducible example
+- Provide a minimal reproducible example
 - Include browser and OS information
 - Share error logs and stack traces